hpesoj/gsl-pointers/GSL-PROPOSAL.md

 ### `T*` does not convey intent

+Rule [P.1](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rp-direct) advises us to, _"Express ideas directly in code"_, noting that:

+> Compilers don't read comments (or design documents) and neither do many programmers (consistently).
+What is expressed in code has defined semantics and can (in principle) be checked by compilers and other tools.

-Rule [P.3](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rp-what) tells us to "express intent", explaining that unless the intent of some code is stated, it is impossible to tell whether the code does what it is supposed to do.
+Rule [P.3](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rp-what) tells us to, _"Express intent"_, explaining that:

+> Unless the intent of some code is stated (e.g., in names or comments), it is impossible to tell whether the code does what it is supposed to do.

-Take this function:
+Using `T*` leaves the reader of your code at a loss as to what your intent is, or what the semantics of your code are.
+For example, take this function:

     void frobnicate(widget* w);